Susan Amons Biography

 Amons, who uses monotype, drypoint, and Chine-collé, developed her unique combination of printmaking techniques while on fellowships at the Women’s Studio Workshop in New York, and the Heliker- LaHotan Foundation on Great Cranberry Isle in Maine, where she developed her Cranberry Island series.

 Amons has been the recipient of numerous awards grants, fellowships, and Maine Percent for Art Commissions.
-Her work has been exhibited widely in countless solo and group exhibitions, and is in numerous private and public collections, including the New York Public Library, the University of New England, the art museums at Colby, Bates and Bowdoin, the Farnsworth Art Museum, and the Portland Museum of Art, among others.
+Her work has been exhibited widely in countless solo and group exhibitions, and is in numerous private and public collections, including the New York Public Library, the University of New England, the Farnsworth Art Museum, and the Portland Museum of Art, and the art museums at Colby, Bates and Bowdoin colleges among.

 Press